musicmetadata/web-wrapper/README.md

 # Music Metadata - Web Wrapper

-A minimalistic Django implementation, requiring no database, and no environment variables set for a deployment to containers.
+A minimalist Django implementation, requiring no database, and no environment variables.
+For a deployment on Heroku/Dokku.

 Made as a web-based proof of concept for Python libraries: